LionSR/TeXRA/README.md

 7. Click "Execute" to run the AI-assisted task
 8. Review the output in the newly created file

+Although GPT models are supported, we recommend using sonnet+ or opus for the best experience.

 ## Available Tasks

 CoAuthor supports a variety of tasks, including but not limited to: